 A comfortable workspace can help you feel your best.
 Give your sitting work area a makeover with this visual guide to office ergonomics.

-If you sit behind a desk for hours at a time, you are not automatically doomed to a life of neck and back pain or sore wrists and fingers!
+However, if you sit behind a desk for hours at a time, you are not automatically doomed to a life of neck and back pain, or sore wrists and fingers.

 Using proper office ergonomics — including correct chair height, adequate equipment spacing and good desk posture — can help you and your joints stay comfortable.